MicrosoftDocs/cpp-docs/docs/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 1. In the developer command prompt console window, enter the command **cl /P** *arguments* *filename.cpp*, where *arguments* is the list of arguments captured above, and *filename.cpp* is the name of your repro source file.
 This command replicates the command line used for the repro, but stops the compilation after the preprocessor pass, and outputs the preprocessed source code to *filename*.i.

+If you are preprocessing a C++/CX source code file, or you are using the C++ Modules feature, some additional steps are required.
+For more information, see the sections below.

 After you have generated the preprocessed file, its a good idea to make sure that the problem still repros using the preprocessed file.

 #### To confirm that the error still repros with the preprocessed file